mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 It may also justify deeper pipelines to access predictor storage, which may in turn allow for storing more predictions overall.

 One such predictor might be using _delta-correlating prediction tables_ (DCPT) in which individual load instructions do not exhibit purely strided patterns, but still have patterns of offsets @bib:dcpt.

+==== Hybrid Predictor

+As only ~20% of predictions are compared to the real address within 10 cycles, there is a good possibility of using additional slower predictors to get more accuracy for longer loads.

+One intriguing option is the possibility of issuing multiple doppelgangers per load using fast and slow predictors.
+Similar to how some branch prediction structures work where IF is redirected with a fast, low-accuracy prediction first, and only later redirected if the high-accuracy predictor disagrees, this could work to increase accuracy at the cost of some latency.

+We only collected statistics for load instructions that are already covered, but there is also a great possibility of increasing coverage with these predictor structures.

 === Test Predictor with Proper Benchmarking Suites and on Shared Systems